leostimpfle/leostimpfle.github.io/_posts/2024-02-03-non-separating_commas.markdown

   This is the kind of task that is perfect to be tackled with [*regular expressions*](https://en.wikipedia.org/wiki/Regular_expression).
 The Python Standard Library comes with the module [`re`](https://docs.python.org/3/library/re.html#module-re) providing regular expression operations.
 The first step is to define a regular expression that matches the problematic fields.

 #### The Outer Double Quotes
-Let's start with identifying the fields enclosed by double (and checking for commas or beginning/end of strings using the *non-capturing groups* `(?:...)`):
+Let's start with identifying the fields enclosed by double quotes (and checking for commas or beginning/end of strings using the *non-capturing groups* `(?:...)`):

 {% highlight ruby %}
 pattern = '(?:^|,)".*"(?:,|$)'